 Most importantly, kitties need to feel safe and secure in their homes.
 They should have multiple hiding places and designated areas for their food and litter boxes.
 These two places should not be close to each other.

 Even if you do not train your cat to do tricks, there is some basic training that kitties need to learn.
 Cats should be trained to use the litter box, interact with people and other pets, and not climb on areas or furniture they should not be on.
+You may want to look into a cat wheel that they can run on and release some energy.

 Kitties can be skittish and fearful, but the more you introduce them to various environmental factors, the better they approach situations.
 Early socialization will help kitties become accustomed to being around different people and pets.
 Exposing them to different noises and smells will also be helpful.

 Unfortunately, the Bengal and Siamese Mix has sensitive skin, and it’s common to notice dandruff, itching, and even redness.
-Many cats don’t drink enough water, leading to dehydration and dry skin, so purchasing a cat fountain is a great way to entice them to rehydrate.
-Omega-3 essential fats can also help improve the skin and strengthen the coat reducing dandruff and shedding, but it’s best to visit the vet if you notice red patches.
+Many cats don’t drink enough water, leading to dehydration and dry skin, so purchasing a cat fountain is a fantastic way to entice them to rehydrate.
+Omega-3 essential fats can also help improve the skin and strengthen the coat, reducing dandruff and shedding, but it’s best to visit the vet if you notice red patches.
 Another common reason cats scratch is that they have fleas, so you will want to get a flea comb and check them frequently or purchase a monthly medication to eliminate them permanently, especially if you find them in your home.

 Cats are generally healthy animals, and the Bengal Siamese mix is no different.
 However, one problem that seems to affect most cats is dental disease.
 It is estimated that more than half of cats over three have some form of dental disease.
 Therefore, it is essential to brush your cat’s teeth as much as possible.
 Brushing will help slow or prevent dental disease.
 Dry cat food can also help because it will scrape away tartar and plaque as your cat chews.
+You can also look into dental insurance, which will help cover some of the care costs.

 Cats are obligate carnivores that need to get their nutrients from animal protein.
 Like most cats, Bengal Siamese cats need a diet rich in protein, vitamins, and minerals.
 Their diet should be rich in calcium, phosphorus, and vitamin D to maintain healthy bones.
 The inclusion of omega-fatty acids will also help to protect their joints.
 Since this is a mixed breed, it will be important to consult your veterinarian for proper nutritional guidelines.
 Additionally, maintaining your kitty at a healthy weight will prevent joint ailments.
 The heavier the cat, the more stress is put on the joints.